Skip to content

 // On this page

-For the better part of a year I have run the same four-step method before I trust anything an AI tells me on a decision that matters.
-Step one was called ROLE: tell the model to take a sceptical stance, to hunt for reasons the answer is wrong rather than reasons it is right.
+For the better part of a year I’ve run the same four-step method before I trust anything an AI tells me on a decision that matters.
+Step one was called ROLE: tell the model to take a sceptical stance, to hunt for reasons the answer is wrong.
 It always felt like the softest step in the set.
 I kept it anyway, because it was tidy and it sounded sensible.

 This week I stopped trusting that hunch and did the one thing the method itself is built on: get a second opinion, then a third.
 I handed the whole method to three frontier models from three different labs, GLM, DeepSeek and Qwen, and asked each of them, separately, to pull it apart.
 I gave no hint about which step I doubted.

 Three labs matters here.
-They do not share a training run, so they do not share the same blind spots.
-When three models that have never met land in the same place, that is not a coincidence, it is a signal.
-It is the same reason the AI Reliability Scoreboard grades five assistants and not one.
+They don’t share a training run, so they don’t share the same blind spots.
+When three models that have never met land in the same place, that’s a signal.
+It’s the same reason the AI Reliability Scoreboard grades every assistant on the board.

 All three went for the same step

-They did not hedge, and they did not spread their fire.
+They didn’t hedge, and they didn’t spread their fire.
 All three went straight for ROLE, and independently made the same point: telling an AI to “be sceptical” changes its tone, not its accuracy.
-It writes you a more cautious-sounding answer.
-It does not write you a more correct one.
+It writes you a more cautious-sounding answer that’s no more correct.
 A made-up figure delivered in a careful, sceptical register is still a made-up figure.

 GLM, the model from Z.ai, put it most plainly: